> A.L. Lloyd > Songs > With Me Pit Boots On

 Frank Purslow and John Pearse sang Wi' Me Cattle Smock On in 1961 on their album Bottoms Up!

 A.L.
-Lloyd recorded With Me Pit Boots On in November 1962 for the album of industrial folk music, The Iron Muse.
+Lloyd recorded With Me Pit Boots On in November 1962 for the Topic anthology of industrial folk music, The Iron Muse.
 He sang it again in 1966 on his album The Best of A.L.
 Lloyd, accompanied by Alf Edwards on concertina.
 Lloyd commented in the album's sleeve notes:

 There's a widespread humorous song about a young man who visits his girl at evening with a billycock on, a cattle-smock on, a leather apron on.
 The song gets its laugh because whatever happens, the hero never removes the badge of his standing of trade.
 Northern industrial workers know the song as well as southern farm folk.
 This is a Durham miners' version.